Kingsque/Pokemon-game-Bot/README.md

 If you've ever wanted to contribute to our project and want to be our part here is your chance guys!

 -   If you had created any new function regarding the bot feel free to test it and if it works contact our DEVLOPERS to add it to the official repo.
--   Make sure to follow the ESLint Rules while editing the code and run `yarn run format` before opening PRs
+-   Make sure to follow the ESLint Rules while editing the code and run `yarn start format` before opening PRs
 -   If you want to contribute

     1. Fork this repository
     2. edit/change what you want, for example you want to add features/fix bugs/creste new features/new updates
     3. Test it first if its working without any bug or not
     4. You can submit a pull request
-    5. Contact with the debs and shoe them your tested function and let them approve.
+    5. Contact with the devs and show them your tested function and let them approve.
     6. If it accepts then delete the old fork and the new fork if you want to pull the request again.
     7. Help us by providing more features and we will surely dont forget to thank you in our repo.